Actify

 4-Week Factory Floor Engagement Plan: Built for Shifts, Not Screens

-Every activity works without a computer, fits within shift schedules, and respects the physical nature of the work.
-No apps required.
+Every activity works without a computer, fits inside shift schedules, and respects the physical nature of the work.
+No apps, no email, no screen required.

 1